seongsujeong/DOCKERISCE/README.md

 - Dependency<br>
 **NONE**.
 Just download the Dockerfile and generate the docker image.<br>
-The Dockerfile script is going to automatically download all necessary dependencies, build, and install them.
+The Dockerfile script is going to automatically download, build, and build, and install all dependencies needed to run ISCE.

 - Change log<br>